 Dismals Canyon is a sandstone gorge near Phil Campbell in Franklin County, Alabama.
 It was declared a National Natural Landmark in May 1974.Dismals Canyon is one of only a few places where insects called dismalites can be found.
 The larval forms of these flies emit a bright blue-green light to attract food and mates.
 They cover the canyon wall.The canyon is home to two waterfalls, Secret Falls and Rainbow Falls, and six natural bridges.Dismals Canyon is operated commercially as part of an 85acre nature preserve, and a fee is charged for entry.
 Night tours are conducted to view the dismalites.
 Camping is available in both traditional campsites and in cabins.Historical connectionsChickasaw Native Americans were held captive in the canyon for two weeks before embarking on a forced journey along the Trail of Tears.
-Several outlaws have allegedly hidden in the canyon, including Jesse James and Aaron Burr.By using our Haleyville tour planner, you can arrange your visit to Dismals Canyon and other attractions in Haleyville.
+Several outlaws have allegedly hidden in the canyon, including Jesse James and Aaron Burr.Make your Haleyville itinerary with Inspirock to find out what to see and where to go.

 Unable to display map at this time.
 Please try again later.